unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 What's more, with PPWP Pro, you can even [protect the entire Elementor's templates](https://passwordprotectwp.com/docs/password-protect-partial-content-elementor/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite), Beaver Builder's rows, columns, and page templates as well as limiting and tracking password usage.

-== Global - Master Passwords ==
+== Master Passwords ==
 When there are many password protected posts on your website, it becomes difficult and time-consuming to create or manage passwords for each content.
 That’s when master passwords come in handy.

 Users will be able to [unlock all protected posts at once](https://passwordprotectwp.com/docs/master-passwords-unlock-all-protected-content/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=password-protect-page-lite&utm_content=global-pwd) with just one master password.

 Please note that this feature **does not** password protect all posts automatically.
-It simply allows you to use master passwords to unlock every post that you choose to password protect.
-Original passwords attached to each post will still be working, together with these master (global) passwords.
+It simply allows you to use master passwords to unlock those that you’ve already password protected.
+Original passwords attached to each post will still be working, together with these master passwords.

 The master passwords feature also comes with an easy-to-use interface allowing you to create unlimited master passwords and manage all of them in one place.
 You will have full control to (de)activate, delete passwords as well as restrict usage passwords by usage, time, and user role.

-== Customize Password Form & Messages with WordPress Customizer == You can customize the sitewide login form as well as the single password form via WordPress built-in customizer.
+== Customize Password Form & Messages with WordPress Customizer == Customize the sitewide login form and single password form via WordPress built-in customizer.

-You will be able to remove or change our default logo to your own for the sitewide login form.
-You can also change the color and design of the password form to match the look and feel of your website.
+You’re allowed to remove or change our default logo to your own for the sitewide login form.
+Also, you can change the color and design of the form to match the look and feel of your website.

-As for the single password form, you will be given the ability to change the WordPress default password protected error message as well as password form instruction, namely headline, description, password input placeholder, and button text.
+As for the single password form, you will be able to change the WordPress default error message as well as password form instructions, namely headline, description, password input placeholder, and button text.

 The button and text's font-size, color, and background can also be customized through a friendly WYSIWYG HTML Editor.

+Besides the default login page, you can now select one from our pre-designed themes that suits your site best.

 == Hide Password Protected Content ==